UnitedLands/UnitedCore/README.md

 # UnitedPush

-**UnitedCore** is a fork of UnitedCore which is a custom-made plugin for UnitedLands, which has most of our custom made features spread out over multiple 'nodes'.
+**UnitedPush** is a fork of UnitedCore which is a custom-made plugin for UnitedLands, which has most of our custom made features spread out over multiple 'nodes'.
 Info detailing each node is provided below.
 The current working nodes are:
   1. UnitedPvP
   2. UnitedChat
   3. UnitedItems